David-Ze-Liang/algorithm_questions/quickselect/quickselect.md

 ### Question description:

 Given a integer array with length n and an integer k.
-Return the k-th smallest number in the array(1<=n<=100000).
+Return the k-th smallest number in the array *using quickselect algorithm*(1<=n<=100000).

 see:<https://www.acwing.com/problem/content/788/>
 **Input:**